 Where: Crimea, Ukraine

 EDC is one massive party, always drawing huge crowds to its stages, carnival rides and dance floors.
 Making its home in the one and only Sin City, the 2013 event saw upwards of 250,000 fans over three days.
 Pretty much every big EDM superstar will be there, and with the infamous Vegas Strip just a few miles away, this EDM fest is one of America's finest parties.
-As of January 2013, EDC has expanded to New York, Orlando, Chicago and more to come.
-Check out our EDC 2012 Recap to see what you missed.
+As of January 2013, EDC has expanded to New York, Orlando, Chicago, Puerto Rico and more to come.

 Where: Las Vegas, NV